nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-Of course this isn&#8217;t a full join.
-If I want to full join on price, naturally, I need to include price in the join criteria somewhere, and the query above doesn&#8217;t even mention the price.
-But it&#8217;s a starting point for tinkering.
+Of course this isn't a full join.
+If I want to full join on price, naturally, I need to include price in the join criteria somewhere, and the query above doesn't even mention the price.
+But it's a starting point for tinkering.

 The mutex values in the leftmost column, combined with the join criteria, ensure that every row in the two tables gets included on its own row.
 The mutual exclusivity causes the Navel row not to be matched to the Fuji row, even though they have the same price.
-The correct behavior of a full join on price is to &#8220;fill in&#8221; the `NULL` values where the prices are equal.
+The correct behavior of a full join on price is to "fill in" the `NULL` values where the prices are equal.
 This modification to the join criteria will fill it in:

 <pre>select * from mutex
     left outer join apples as a on i = 0